scuzzydude/asimov/asimov.md

 Silence for a few seconds.
 In a masterstroke of filmmaking, all the actors drop their roleplaying simultaneously and break the fourth wall.
 Scorsese appears in frame holding a clipboard, and Joe Jonas, who hadn't been in the scene but was waiting off set in case there was some need for a tune, walks on holding his guitar.

-Leonardo says, "Could you explain that part about private jets again."
+Leonardo says, "Could you explain that part about private jets again?"

 Scorsese, "Yeah, Bobby.
 Could you go over that again, I'm feeling a little anxious about this whole scene."